Javascript Menu by Deluxe-Menu.com

 NASB

-In other passages, Matthew uses 'heaven' singular, such as in the Lord's Prayer:
+In other passages, the Matthew uses 'heaven' singular, such as in the Lord's Prayer:

 "Your kingdom come, your will come to pass, as in heaven, so also on earth."
 (Matt.6:10)

-In general I translate details in the original New Testament (like singular and plural) as translated literally as possible—especially when they can be translated by perfectly normal English—so English readers can assess the significance for themselves.
+The Faithful New Testament takes the position that details in the original New Testament like singular and plural should be translated literally as much as possible — especially when they can be translated by perfectly normal English — so English readers can assess the significance for themselves.

 Example 2